noahehall/theBookOfNoah/databases/mysql_new.md

     - otherwise the statement will be terminated and changes will roll back
     - `insert`, `delete`, `load data infile`, `update`
     - see `show warnings` to review any generated warning messages ignored by this clause
+  - `no_write_to_binlog`
+    - prevent the activities of this statement from being recorded in the binary log file
+    - `local` does the same thing